 - Strengthens the jaw bone

-So, let’s get back to your dilemma – dentures vs implants – what’s right for you?
+So, let’s get back to your dilemma – dental implants or dentures – what’s right for you?

-When you’re considering replacing missing teeth, the most important thing is to get advice from your dentist.
+When you’re considering replacing missing teeth, the most important thing is to get advice from a dentist that offers consultation.
 Based on your situation and oral health, it may be that one option is better suited than the other.

 That said, if your dentist states that both dental implants and dentures are a suitable option for you, it’s crunch time!
 How do you decide?